 Exports from top-producing countries such as New Zealand and France have set new records, with New Zealand alone shipping over 290 million liters in 2024, generating revenues that surpassed $1.9 billion, up 8.5% year-over-year.

-From an investment angle, select Sauvignon Blanc wines—particularly premium examples from Sancerre, Pouilly-Fumé, and top New World estates—have begun to attract attention for their ability to deliver modest but reliable returns.
+From an investment angle, select Sauvignon Blanc wines, particularly premium examples from Sancerre, Pouilly-Fumé, and top New World estates, have begun attracting attention for their ability to deliver modest but reliable returns.

-While they generally lack the long aging curves of Bordeaux reds or Burgundian Chardonnay, their faster turnover and increasing global reach offer unique advantages.
+They generally lack the long aging curves of Bordeaux reds or Burgundian Chardonnay.
+But their faster turnover and increasing global reach offer unique advantages that are worth understanding before you write them off.

 Table of Contents